 Today, Sophie is powered by GPT-3, allowing her to have more open-ended conversations about virtually anything.

 And, of course, if you have any questions about using digital human technology to create AI companions, our team is on hand and ready to help.

-Please note: These resources are open to all, but are designed to be showcases of digital human technology – not medical assistants.
+Please note: These resources are open to all, but are designed to be showcases of digital human technology – not medical assistants capable of giving health advice or assistance.
 If you are feeling lonely, depressed or otherwise mentally or physically unwell, we encourage you to seek medical advice from a professional as a primary point of care.